rohitdha/Uninformed-Search/README.md

 You have to keep track of the time too.
 This is simple.
 We assume that it takes n units of time for water to flow through a pipe if the length of the pipe is n.
 For example if you have two pipes with length 3 and 4 in your route till now and you have started from time 2, current time will be 2 + 3 + 4 = 9.

-Your task is to find a route based on the availability of the pipes in a given time using search algorithms.
-You are given the start time that water will start flowing and then you have to report the time which water reaches the other side of the city.
+Your task is to find a route based on the availability of the pipes in a given time using <b>Search algorithms - Breadth First Search, Depth First Search, Uniform Cost Search</b>.You are given the start time that water will start flowing and then you have to report the time which water reaches the other side of the city.